 - Load the spreader beforehand.
 You wouldn’t want to spill the fertilizer on the wrong areas.

 - When stopping or making turns, remember to close your spreader opening.

 All the products listed here are commendable, and each has its advantages and disadvantages.
 Although choosing for the best one is fairly relative as it depends on the conditions.
 Nevertheless, we highly recommend the Earthway 2030PPlus Deluxe Lawn & Garden Spreader with 9-Inch Pneumatic Wheels.
 It’s a mid-priced, durable product that can cover the lawn of most homeowners in the country and is easy enough to use for most people.
 Sure, it’s made for larger areas, but it’s always better to be safe than sorry.
-One important thing to note is, when choosing for the best fertilizer spreader, always choose the product with good pneumatic tires, your muscles will thank us later.
+One important thing to note is, when choosing for the best yard fertilizer spreader, always choose the product with good pneumatic tires, your muscles will thank us later.